Towards Practical Deployment-Stage Backdoor Attack on Deep Neural Networks: Technical Details of Subnet Training and Replacement

 \subsection{Analysis of Clean Accuracy Drop}

 After subnet replacement, there might be some clean accuracy drop.
 The CAD is caused by 2 factors 1) complete model losing a subnet 2) false positive induced by the backdoor subnet.
 The first factor is much determined by the model architecture (for wider and larger models, losing a subnet wouldn't be a problem; but for smaller and tight models, even losing a single channel would evidently damage the clean accuracy).
-But attackers can relieve this factor by choosing subnets wisely.
 The second factor is determined by the backdoor subnet's quality.
 A good division (concentrated in each class and separate between classes) of clean and poisoned inputs would induce basically 0 false positive.
 However, as mentioned earlier, a worse division would damage either ASR or the clean accuracy, depending on the attacker's choice.

 We provide some of our backdoor subnets in Figure \ref{all-histograms}.
 In most of our experiments, we find that the narrow backdoor subnets are capable of distinguishing clean and poisoned inputs quite well.
 However, their capacities are after-all small, and therefore in more abstract tasks (\eg the physical trigger and Instagram gotham filter cases, see Figure \ref{hist:h} and \ref{hist:l}), they cannot provide good decision boundaries.
 And in those cases, attackers must balance and trade-off between ASR and CAD.
 In \ref{appendix:more-triggers}, we demonstrate the trade offs by showing several possible ASR and CAD pairs in the Instagram Gotham filter case.